 So Mint and Reach customers will actually be on T-Mobile’s network.
 This is good news because T-Mobile invested heavily in data speeds.
 According to our own data from over 100,000 mobile customers, T-Mobile has the fastest 4G LTE download speeds in the industry.

 Plus, the company has done a great job of rolling out super-fast 5G infrastructure.

 But all that speed might not mean much if you don’t have good coverage.
 T-Mobile definitely has some gaps in coverage, especially in rural areas.
-Verizon, on the other hand, has the best coverage in the nation.
 Take a look at the coverage map below to make sure that T-Mobile's network covers your neck of the woods.